-Value for Money Consultancy – VEzperza - SoW

-1) Background
+Background

 The VEzperza consortium (VE) – made up of the International Safety Committee (ISC), Mercy Corps, ChildrenToChildren, and Global Vision for Peace– has worked since August 15, 2019, to deliver humanitarian multipurpose cash assistance (MPCA) and complementary nutrition programming to improve access to basic needs for People in Need (PIN) in Zandalia.
 This program targets Xandulan migrants and refugees with intention to remain in Zandalia, Zandalian returnees, and host community members.
-As of December 2021, the consortium had delivered nearly $40M in lifesaving MPCA to over 319,000 participants, delivering complementary nutrition programming to over 63,000 people, and had begun aiding participants in registration efforts for legal migration status with the Government of Zandalia (GOC) to expand access to social services.
+As of December 2021, the consortium had delivered nearly $40M in lifesaving MPCA to over 319,000 participants, delivering complementary nutrition programming to over 63,000 people, and had begun aiding participants in registration efforts for legal migration status with the Government of Zandalia (GOZ) to expand access to social services.
 The program was recently extended to reach over 358,000 participants.
 At over $93M in total program value, VE represents both one of Mercy Corps’ largest current programs and one of Mercy Corps’ largest MPCA programs.

+Program to be analyzed

+This two-year program started on June 1st, 2022, and will end on May 31st, 2024.
+This has been implemented in Zandalia by Mercy Corps, ChildrenToChildren, and Global Vision for Peace.
+VEzperza works with migrants and refugees with intention to remain in Zandalia, Zandalian returnees, and host community members in urban settings.
+Urban settings are distributed throughout the country, and they are accessible all year round.

+VfM analysis Purpose and Objectives

 At the agency level, Mercy Corps has established a working group to define a common Value for Money (VfM) approach.
 The VfM working group is a venue to coordinate efforts towards strengthening and streamlining VfM understanding and analysis at the organizational and programmatic level.
 The emphasis of the group is to define what VfM means for Mercy Corps, and how and when VfM analysis can be applied consistently to programs.
 Complementing this, Mercy Corps is a member of the multi-agency Dioptra consortium, which seeks to develop a common methodology and software for cost efficiency analysis and to conduct joint donor advocacy around efficient program delivery parameters and best practices for VfM measurements and expectations.

-2) Purpose of the study

 As a component of its learning agenda, and to further Mercy Corps’ efforts to assess programmatic value for money (VfM), Mercy Corps and the VE Consortium are interested in assessing VE’s VfM, specifically with respect to MPCA.
 This will also advance Mercy Corps’ commitment to sector wide VfM collaboration and information sharing through the Dioptra consortium, which also includes several VE agencies.

+Objectives and study questions

+The specific objectives of this analysis are to:

+assess the cost and design, efficiency, effectiveness and equity of VE MPCA using accepted Mercy Corps developed methodologies.

+increase VE team understanding of VfM analyses and their use.

+contribute to the sector wide evidence base for cost efficiency in humanitarian MPCA programming.

+provide VE Consortium members with data around VfM for advocating with donors and/ or other internal/ external stakeholders and/ or designing future interventions.